CGLuissi/osTicket-prereqs/README.md

 ![Step 8](https://github.com/CGLuissi/osTicket-prereqs/assets/143234913/4ad7aaa0-01d9-4961-8731-ba34788fbac4)

 10.)
 In the taskbar search box, search for Internet Information Services Manager and right click to run as an administrator.
 Navigate to the PHP Manager icon and double click it.
 Under PHP Setup, click on Register new PHP version.
+Click the 3 dots and search for the PHP folder within the C drive; inside the folder select the php-cgi file.

  ![Step 10](https://github.com/CGLuissi/osTicket-prereqs/assets/143234913/eab53538-eeff-4536-96c9-8fc44dcdeee2)

 ![Step 11](https://github.com/CGLuissi/osTicket-prereqs/assets/143234913/a315c917-1781-425a-aaf4-339b1cc5c03c)

 11.)
-Click the 3 dots and search for the PHP folder within the C drive.
-Within the PHP folder select the php-cgi file.
 Put these changes in effect by restarting the server.

 ![Step 12](https://github.com/CGLuissi/osTicket-prereqs/assets/143234913/cdabc83a-db41-455a-af7a-dacd09cf759f)